Wilson® RAT OUT™

 Move your traps to different areas if no rats have been caught within a few days of putting them in place.
 Sometimes you have to experiment with placement to figure out what will work inside and outside your home.
 Stick with the same type of bait once you find something that works.
 This is essential to trapping as many rats as possible and ridding your home of an infestation quickly.
 Refresh bait every week if it does not lure rats.

-Rat traps can also be used as a preventative option, in areas unaccessible to pets and children, such as in your garage, basement or attic year-round, so you don’t end up with an infestation.
-These traps’ bait only needs to be refreshed monthly.
+Rat traps can also be used as a preventative option, in areas inaccessible to pets and children,for example in your garage, basement or attic year-round, so you don’t end up with an infestation.
+These traps’ bait only needs to be refreshed monthly..

 Many people realize they have a rat problem when the rats have already entered and can be heard in an attic or scratching inside walls.
 At times, rats are first discovered when electrical wiring or pipes are chewed and damaged.
 It can also be quite alarming to walk into a kitchen or pantry and find your food storage has been raided by rats.